PatrickRoumanoff/js-keygen/README.md

 The end result is a usable single page app that will locally generate a keypair you can save to local drive.
 Allowing you to do that straight from chrome on a chrome book.

 Everywhere else, you should have access to ssh-keygen which is the recommended way to generate keypair for SSH.

+## How to convert from OpenSSH public key format to PEM

+see https://js-keygen.surge.sh/convert.html for how to convert.